Hitters

 There has always been a not-so-secret loophole in the

-roster process that you could actually put more than two
+roster process that you could actually put more than four

 players on the taxi squad in a given week, provided that you